 Grand Nature Park

 The spacious Seal Bay Nature Park features forested trails with wildlife and waterfront areas perfect for bird and sea life viewing.
-The park is one and half times the size of Stanley Park in Vancouver, protecting 642 hectares (1,585.6 acres) of biodiversity and treasured wildlife habitat.
+The park is one and a half times the size of Stanley Park in Vancouver, protecting 642 hectares (1,585.6 acres) of biodiversity and treasured wildlife habitat.

 It is accessed off of Bates Road.